nepalez/dry-initializer-rails/README.md

 ## Synopsis

 The gem adds the `:model` to `param` and `option`.
-This settings coerces values to corresponding ActiveRecord instances:
+It coerces values to corresponding ActiveRecord instances:

 ```ruby
 require 'dry-initializer-rails'